terrycojones/super-rugby-2015/README.md

 group teams have won 27/65 (41.5%) of their games overall, but in out-of-group have won only 11/33 (33.3%).

-So the Australian record is worse than it would appear if you just considered their overall win/loss percentage.
+I.e., the Australian record is worse than it would appear if you just considered their overall win/loss percentage.
 Meanwhile, the NZ teams are doing even better at beating everyone else than it might first appear from their overall record.
 Meanwhile, the South African teams are doing about as